CSE546-Spring-2019/lab1-CalebLehman/README.md

 and to print the results to console and to an output file.

 Implementations of string matching written both "naively" (check every position for a match) and using Knuth-Morris-Pratt (KMP) algorithm.
-Written in C.

 ## Building